hashbangcode/vlad/README.md

 The default IP address of the Vagrant box is 192.168.100.100.

+Mailcatcher is installed as a default mail server for PHP and will therefore intercept all email sent through any website installed on the Vagrant guest.
 You can access MailCatcher via the following URL:
 [http://www.drupal.local:1080/](http://www.drupal.local:1080/)

 You can access Adminer via the following URL:
 [http://adminer.drupal.local/](http://adminer.drupal.local/)

+Adminer will automatically log you into the database when you open it.
+The local MySQL user details are as follows:
+Username: vlad
+Password: wibble

+Xdebug has been configured to allow code profiling.
+You can activate this using the XDEBUG_PROFILE=true parameter ar the end of the URL.
+Like this: [http://www.drupal.local/?XDEBUG_PROFILE=true](http://www.drupal.local/?XDEBUG_PROFILE=true).
+The profile output can be found in the directory /tmp/xdebug_profiles on the Vagrant guest.

 You can access XHProf via the following URL:
 [http://xhprof.drupal.local/](http://xhprof.drupal.local/)